RED CELLS

 All hemolytic disorders:

-Paroxysmal nocturnal hemoglobinuria: Positive Ham test (acid hemolysis)
+Paroxysmal nocturnal hemoglobinuria: New molecular assays have replaced the old Ham test (acid hemolysis)

 Enzyme deficiencies: Heinz bodies

-Hemoglobin C disease (two doses): Hemoglobin C crystals (add a drop of vinegar to see them better)
+Hemoglobin C disease (two doses): Hemoglobin C crystals (add a drop of vinegar to see them better; it also helps if the spleen is gone)

 Hemoglobin SC disease: Hemoglobin SC ("birds in flight") crystals

-Immune hemolysis: Spherocytes; Positive direct Coombs' test.
+Immune hemolysis: Spherocytes (especially true microscopherocytes, because portions of the membrane have been removed); Positive direct Coombs' test.
 (Savvy labs now give you a free Coombs test if you're found to have unexplained elevated reticulocytes: Am.
 J. Clin.
 Path.
 124: 129, 2005).

 Some mechanical hemolysis (clostridia, burns, prosthetic heart valves, microangiopathy): Schistocytes and other fragments on peripheral smear